Forgot password

 Passive: Utility Stand - Takes no stamina while summoned.

-All Balloons Burst (G) - Makes all balloons attack at once.
+All Balloons Burst (V) - Sends all balloons toward the cursor at once at reduced damage.

 Pros & Cons